ODZ-UJF-AV-CR/Paper---AIRDOS/README.md

 # Paper---AIRDOS
-Paper about AIROS dosimeterCharacterisation-of-mixed-radiation-field-by-PIN-diode-detector-on-board-aircraft Scripts making histograms from CANDY detector
+Paper about AIROS dosimeter

+Spredsheet for generetion of graphs used in publication.